hashhac/crud/README.md

 mouth -> microsoft/speecht5_tts & microsoft/speecht5_hifiga

 # install
-Not this does require ffmpeg to be installed or simular to be avialble on your os
+Not this does require ffmpeg to be installed or simular to be avialble on your os and\* added to path!
 ```
 git clone http<git clone link>
 ```